gk199/cms-hcal-debug/README.md

     python plot_simple.py

 Currently run.C and plot_simple.py are set up for analyzing TPs in the HCAL barrel and endcap region, with the Run 3 HCAL segmentation (up to 4 depth layers in HB, up to 7 in HE).

+#### run.C and plotting options
+run.C makes histograms from ntuples, and is set to split events into three transverse energy bins (0.5-10 GeV, 10-30 GeV, 30+ GeV). run_2bins.C is similar, but only makes 2 energy bins (0.5-10 GeV, 10+ GeV), and is often used for LLP samples.

+plot_QCD_LLP.py and plot_QCD_3LLP.py are set to run over ROOT files with the 2 energy bins. plot_QCD_3LLP.py makes overlayed inclusive plots resulting from 4 samples.